SPS Fire & Security Rochester LLC

 Using Video Surveillance in the Fight Against Door-to-Door Scams

-Video Surveillance & Its Role In Protecting You Once upon a time, someone could knock on your door with a carpet cleaner in their hand and ask you if you wanted to see a legitimate demonstration of the product.
-This was a way in which many companies achieved sales and how salesmen made a living for their families.
-The door-to-door sales job was a real job and it could be lucrative for some.
-Unfortunately, things have changed and that has created a home security risk.
-Slowly, these jobs were phased out because of increases in scammers claiming to be salesmen when they weren’t.
-They have also gotten very good at their sinister craft over time, making themselves extremely convincing.
-They will have that vacuum or carpet cleaner on-hand, as well as a free laundry detergent sample or another free gift for letting them do an in-home demonstration.
-While there are still some true door-to-door salespeople out there, most are just there to case your home.
-Many are getting caught because people are realizing the importance of having video surveillance systems with cameras around exterior doors.
-Types of Door-To-Door Scams In Rochester, NY and other communities, there are solicitation laws.
-For instance, Rochester has a Peddling and Soliciting law that says a commercial traveler needs to acquire a license to commence operations within the city or Monroe County.
-The cost of that license is $250 and it is good for six months.
-However, it doesn’t stop there.
-A bond in the amount of $5,000 also needs to be executed by an insurance company or surety company licensed to do business in New York.
-The purpose of the insurance is to protect the citizens from fraudulent or false sales practices by the licensed people.
-It is wise to ask a door-to-door salesperson for proof that they are who they say they are.
-Talk to them through the door rather than opening it up.
-Many home surveillance systems have caught alleged salespeople pulling on the front door if no one answers, pulling on car door handles and looking in windows.
-These actions indicate that the person is up to no good.
+Using Video Surveillance & Its Role In Protecting You Long ago, people knocked on doors.
+Smiling, they’d tell you about their carpet cleaner.
+Companies sold things this way.
+In the meantime, salesmen earned money for their families.
+Door-to-door sales was a real job.
+Some people made good money.
+However, it’s not a common profession anymore.
+Luckily, using video surveillance keeps the fakers away.
+Unfortunately, things have changed, and this has created a home security risk.
+Gradually, these jobs ended.
+Consequently, more fake salesmen showed up.
+Sadly, these folks got good at tricking people, sporting vacuums and cleaners just like the old days.
+In addition, they gave free gifts for demos.
+However, some real salesmen still exist.
+Nevertheless, most just check out your house.
+Now, more get caught because people see they need video cameras by their doors.
+Types of Door-To-Door Scams IIn Rochester, NY, laws control who can sell door-to-door.
+For example, Rochester says sellers need a license.
+This license costs $250 and lasts six months.
+But that’s not all.
+Sellers also need a $5,000 bond.
+An insurance company pays for this bond.
+Fortunately, this protects people from fake sales by licensed sellers.
+When someone knocks at your door, it’s smart to ask a door-to-door seller for ID.
+Also, talk through the closed door.
+Give the camera a chance to catch the scammer.
+You know more than ever that a person is a scammer if they try your door handle.
+Sometimes, they try windows or car door handles.
+These actions show they are bad news.
 As for the types of scams, here is what Rochester, Syracuse, Buffalo, and other parts of the country are experiencing: The meat company scam – A person comes to the door saying they are from a meat or food company and they want to make you a deal.
 The vacuum or carpet cleaner demo scam – Kirby still has some salespeople going door-to-door these days, but they will most likely have proof they are supposed to be there.
 Electric company scam – A person claiming to be from the electric company comes to the door and asks to see your bill for one reason or another.
 Security system scam – A legitimate security system company is never going to come to your door and ask to do a free estimate.
 Home improvement – Beware of a person claiming to be a construction worker comes to your door telling you they will fix your roof, siding, or fence for a portion of the money up front.
 You will never see them again.
-Syracuse, Buffalo & Rochester Video Surveillance Systems Protecting Your Family Having a video surveillance system installed around the doors of your home can prevent a fake salesperson from victimizing more people.
-In different parts of the country, the footage has even been shown on local news channels when it is determined the person is not who they say they are.
-They almost always get caught thanks to homeowners that take that extra step to protect what’s theirs.
-To learn more about how you can protect your home with video surveillance, call SPS Fire & Security at 585-770-0348 or complete the contact form below and we will get back to you ASAP.
+Syracuse, Buffalo & Rochester Using Video Surveillance Systems to Protect Your Family Having cameras by your doors stops fake sellers from hurting more people.
+Across the country, security cameras reveal the scams.
+Furthermore, homeowners with cameras almost always catch the scammers.
+To learn more about how you can protect your home with video surveillance, call SPS Fire & Security at 585-770-0348 and we will get back to you ASAP.

 Protect Yourself Against Phone Scams